Tuesday, December 3, 2013

 Yield: A little over 32 oz., or roughly 4 (8 oz.) servings.

 Sunday, September 8, 2013

 Since fall is almost upon us, I thought it'd be nice to create an autumn-themed smoothie to usher in the season.
-This recipe will be appearing in my next book/cookbook, Power Smoothies.
+This recipe will be appearing in my next book/cookbook, Cooking with Corey.
 After this book has been completed, there will hopefully be more time to write recipe exposition here that's more than a mere paragraph or two. :-D

 “Pumpkin Pie” Smoothie